horacephair/horacephair.github.io/text.markdown

 * Head West!
 Colonize an already-inhabited place!

 ## II
-* Readings at the Wobbly hall.
+* Superball fight in the stairwell.

 ## III
 * The NewHaus, which have become Salut.